It was October 1995, and the newborn genre Britpop was at its peak when Oasis released their second album: (What’s The Story) Morning Glory?

-While pop musicians like Britney Spears were taking over MTV, and boy bands such as Boyzone and Westlife were on the rise, in 1994 something different was happening in the British indie musical scene.
+While pop musicians like Britney Spears were taking over MTV, and boy bands such as Boyzone and Westlife were on the rise, in 1994, something different was happening in the British indie music scene.

-The legacy of the UK’s biggest musical artists – such as The Smiths, David Bowie and Pink Floyd – was coming together to create a cultural movement known as Britpop (or Cool Britannia).
+The legacy of the UK’s most prominent musical artists – such as The Smiths, David Bowie, and Pink Floyd – was coming together to create a cultural movement known as Britpop (or Cool Britannia).
 Yet along with a new wave of pop, grunge was the real news on the scene.
-Nirvana and Pearl Jam were conquering the European charts, and during a US tour Blur’s frontman, Damon Albarn realized the influence grunge was having on American culture and began to fear for his home country.
+Nirvana and Pearl Jam were conquering the European charts, and during a US tour, Blur’s frontman, Damon Albarn, realized the influence grunge was having on American culture and began to fear for his home country.
 Albarn decided to implement an Anglocentric aesthetic in their work, and the result was a success.
 Britpop became a cultural phenomenon in music, art, and film.
-It influenced artists such as Coldplay and The White Stripes, writing an important page in UK music history.
+It influenced artists such as Coldplay and The White Stripes, writing a significant page in UK music history.

 The battle of Britpop

-The two bands fought in the charts and in the media, each claiming the title of “best Britpop band” with every new release.
+The two bands fought in the charts and the media, each claiming the title of “best Britpop band” with every new release.
 Their signature sound was a catchy alternative rock coming from independent labels.
-Each band added their own style to Britpop.
-For Oasis it was the lead singers’s Mancunian accents and their unmistakable, sharp singing style.
+Each band added its own style to Britpop.
+For Oasis, it was the lead singers’s Mancunian accents and their unmistakable, sharp singing style.